Upgrading Sun City Center's sewage infrastructure.

 A remote controlled camera equipped with lights is run through the pipe.

 The camera looks for problems and also exactly locates the 4" laterals that come from each home into the main sewer pipe.
+A truck with a "viewing room" controls the camera.
+The precise distance that the camera has traveled is displayed on the screen.
+Written notes and a video tape are made of the survey for later review.

 Because I showed an interest, one of the workman ran the camera down the street so that I could see it move.

 The liner is made of a specially formulated PVC which is normally rigid but becomes very pliable when heated with steam.
+The liner is flat on rolls at the start of the process.
+It is in an enclosed steam cabinet.
+You can see the big roll of flat PVC liner in this photograph.

 The end of the liner is pulled out of the steam cabinet...